Andy-Hutch/Andy-Hutch/README.md

 ## 🔐 What I Do

-- Process and analyze large datasets to support strategic goals
+- Transform complex datasets into powerful, decision-driving compliance and risk insights for leaders
-- Build and automate reporting workflows using **Python, Bash, and Google Workspace**
+- Engineer and automate audit-ready reporting and dashboards with Python, Bask, and Google Workspace—saving teams hours each month
-- Manage and track program data, including contacts, materials, and performance metrics
+- Architect real-time systems to track program data, measure business impact, and ensure continuous improvement
-- Develop and implement systems to **measure growth and program impact**
+- Deleiver analytics that illuminate trends, flag risks, and sharpen executive strategy
-- Compile weekly and monthly analytics reports for leadership and stakeholders
+- Ensure data accuracy, process efficiency, and ironclad compliance in every project
-- Promote accuracy, efficiency, and compliance in all data management tasks
+- Advance operational exvellence with automated solutions and GRC best practices

 ---